 Once initiated by the California Franchise Tax Board, the nonprofit corporation has 60 calendar days to act before the corporation administratively is dissolved/surrendered permanently.

-Each entity identified below by name and file number on the downloadable and searchable list(s), has 60 calendar days from the date the notice was posted to provide a written objection to the Franchise Tax Board and resolve their suspension/forfeiture or the entity will be administratively dissolved/surrendered.
+Each entity identified below, by name and file number on the downloadable and searchable list, has 60 calendar days from the date the notice was posted to provide a written objection to the Franchise Tax Board and resolve their suspension/forfeiture or the entity will be administratively dissolved/surrendered.

-The Pending FTB Administrative Dissolution/Surrender file was posted on July 26, 2017, and includes:
+The FTB Pending Administrative Dissolution/Surrender List (PDF) was posted on May 8, 2018 and includes:

 To search the list, simply click the link or download the electronic file, above.
 If using Adobe Reader, to search the document: